nic-dgl104-winter-2024/rrj-nazrinzuwair/README.md

 For Part 2, I understand that I have to make my contributions to the DGL 104 pattern library repository.
 I will be applying my coding skills to this section with a focus on design patterns.
 After looking at the rubrics, I feel they are pretty clear, and a good grade can be achieved by following them.
 I also appreciate the structured categorization in the rubrics, which helps to focus on achieving the highest grade.

+### READ THE RESEARCH AND REFLECTION GUIDE

+I read the 'Research and Reflection Journal Guide', which was very helpful for me in understanding the lecturer's expectations.
+Initially, I completed my work using a different structure.
+However, after reading the 'Research and Reflection Journal Guide', I found a much better method to structure my journal.
+It also helped me identify the tense of language that I should use when writing it.